vladimir-laz/eco2ai_prototype/README.md

 ## Advices
 In order to correctly calculate gpu power consumption you should create Tracker before any gpu or cpu uses as tracker considers background gpu and cpu power

-For every new power calculation it should be created new tracker
+For every new power calculation it should be created new tracker and taken some 20 sec break.